 Children are meeting targets drawn up in their IEP.

-Early school based intervention and good deployment of resources have resulted in fewer children moving to Range 3+.
+Early school based intervention and good deployment of resources result in fewer children moving to Range 3+.

 A record is kept of meetings with parent/carers and outside agencies.

 School has used the full allocation of visits from Learning Support Services.